This is a strange recollection, one that goes back to the very beginning.

-In the summer of 1981 I was 16 and I needed a holiday job to earn money to buy a motorbike.
-Without wheels my range was limited.
-I lived in rural isolation, miles from anywhere I wanted to go, which was mainly Brighton, a beacon of neon and vice dens.
+In the summer of 1981 I was 16 and needed a holiday job to earn money for a motorbike.
+In Sussex, without wheels, your range was limited and I lived a long way from anywhere I wanted to go, which was mainly Brighton, to me a beacon of neon and vice dens.

 “You want a pint of lager?”
-Asked my unreliable friend Andrew Manso, a.k.a.
-Mano.
+Asked my unreliable friend Mano in The Crocodile, Danehill’s only pub.

 “Yeah.
 Cheers.”
-I accepted this rare gesture with gratitude.
-“How’s the black eye?”.
+I accepted this rare gesture of generosity.
+“How’s the eye?”

-Mano had sustained the injury in a fight with skinheads at the Greeting No. 4 gig in Lewes, which because of my lack of mobility, I had been unable to attend.
-Accounts of the combat varied, from Mano’s heroic account, demonstrated in full, with karate chops (“…as the third one came at me, big spotty fucker, two little ones were holding my arms, but one of the others …”), to more prosaic versions. e.g. Dave Baker’s languid account; “Yes, Mano got pissed.
-He started shouting at some skinheads.
-Then they beat him up, slightly”.
+Mano was sporting a cartoon perfect shiner.
+He had sustained the injury in a fight with skinheads at the Greeting No. 4 gig in Lewes, which because of my lack of mobility, I had been unable to attend.
+Reports of the combat varied, from Mano’s heroic account, demonstrated in full, with karate chops (“…as the third fucker came at me the two little fuckers were holding my arms, but one of the other fuckers…”), to more prosaic versions such as Dave Baker’s languid account; “Yes, Mano got pissed.
+Then he started shouting at some skinheads.
+Then they beat him up, slightly.”

 Mano touched the side of his face and his brow darkened.

 ”No bother.
 They won’t be smiling anytime soon.”

 “Cheers for the beer.”
 I said, slurping.
 I looked around the country pub and as the alcohol hit my stomach everything glowed orange-gold.

 “Now listen Mano,” I wheedled, “I’ve got to get some cash.
 And I can’t do fruit picking again.
 I just can’t.
 So tell me about this job.”

 He looked smug.
 “Forty five quid a week.”